- Get Help

 Specialized sexual assault support and medical treatment including option for forensic evidence collection.
 Forensic nursing service can support anyone within 7 days following a sexual assault.

-Contact the Sexual Violence Support and Prevention Office to learn more about other sexual health clinics off campus or external counselling resources.
+Contact the Sexual Violence Support & Prevention Office to learn more about other sexual health clinics off campus or external counselling resources.

 MORE HELP - OTHER SFU RESOURCES

 Nurturing Resilience is a weekly support group for students of all genders who have experienced any form of sexual violence.
 Developed in partnership with the SFSS Women's Center, SFU's Health & Counselling Services and SFU's Sexual Violence Support & Prevention Office.